 You know that Emma Stone movie called Easy A?
-Yeah, I feel like her.
+Yeah; I feel like her.
 Except that she wasn’t really a slut.
-I think I am even though people tell me that I’m not.
+I think I am, even though people tell me I’m not.

 5. I confused sex with love.

-I used the word “confuse” in the past tense because I’ve recently realised that I was wrong, and I need to grow up and stop thinking that life will always have a fairytale romantic ending.
+I used the word “confuse” in the past tense because I’ve recently realized that I was wrong, and I need to grow up and stop thinking life will always have a fairytale romantic ending.

 6. I’m always in a fragile emotional state that rejections make me feel so unloved and unwanted.

 I know that the other person is not doing it intentionally (or maybe they are), but it just makes me depressed when they don’t respond right away.
 I hate having to wait for a text or a call.
 The anticipation kills me every single time.

 7. I’m terrified of being alone and not having someone in my life.